-- Place additional tape at several locations across the center seam of the wing, so that the halves stay firmly together while the epoxy sets. - □ Place a book under the raised wing to help support it.
+- Place additional tape at several locations across the center seam of the wing, so that the halves stay firmly together while the epoxy sets. - ☐ Fit the wing on the fuselage and install the wing bolts to make sure the dowels on the front and the wing bolts at the rear align.